Ever Thought Of Engaging Managers?

 Gallup's State of the American Manager estimates that just 35 percent of managers engage themselves at work.
 How will disengaged managers inspire their workers?
 The study further indicates that managers account for 70 percent of the variance in employee engagement scores.
 Disengaged managers clearly cannot produce environments favorable to employee engagement.

-One in two American workers had quit their job at some stage to get away from their manager.
-Victor Lipmann reports it in Forbes.
+Another Gallup study says that one in two American workers had quit their job at some stage to get away from their manager.

 Now, let’s look at the benefits of engaging managers.